tang1024/git-tutorial/README.md

 3. Verify the new remote.<br />
 `$ git remote -v`

+## Git push
+use the push command to send code to a remote
 **$ git push**<br />
 `$ git add .`<br />
 `$ git commit -m "message"`<br />